ebd622/fe-samples/routing/README.md

 With this in place it will work as before but now with using a resolver.
 This is important when using asynch data.

 ### L153: Understanding location stratagies
 When necessary we can enable using a hash sign in routes (for instance, to support some old brawsers).
+It can be enabled in [app-routing.module.ts](https://github.com/ebd622/fe-samples/blob/master/routing/src/app/app-routing.module.ts) where we register your routes